White House (plantation): Prior to the Custis Family

 Following Col. John Lightfoot III's death in 1709, his landholdings were divided amongst his sons: Sherwood Lightfoot, Goodrich Lightfoot, and Thomas Lightfoot.
 According to the diary of Col. William Byrd, there he mentioned Sherwood Lightfoot resided at Rickahock (the southern portion and originally part of Fort Royal) and his younger brother, Goodrich Lightfoot, at the White House Plantation (the northern portion) where the White House Mansion was located.
 It is unknown what portions of John Lightfoot III's estate went to his youngest son Thomas Lightfoot, and whether any property was given to Col. John Lightfoot's daughter Alice Lightfoot.

 John Lightfoot III's total landholdings included acreage he had acquired from William Bassett’s estate.
 Specifically Anthony Langston’s plantation, Gen. Hammond’s Fort Royal tract, and land to the east of Manquin Creek.

 Sherwood Lightfoot would die April 20, 1730.
 In 1727 Goodrich Lightfoot moved from the White House Plantation to Spotsylvania County and later died in 1738 while living in Orange County.
 While the records had been lost both Goodrich Lightfoot and Sherwood Lightfoot would convey the entire property of John Lightfoot III to Colonel John Custis (father to Daniel Parke Custis).

 As of 1735 there are records showing Col. John Custis owned the Old Quarter and the land upon the river.

 Antebellum years

 A wealthy widow, Martha Custis was courted by George Washington, whom she married in 1759.
 Shortly thereafter, he resigned his Virginia military commission and they moved to his farm at Mount Vernon in Fairfax County overlooking the Potomac River.

-George and Martha Washington had no children of their own, but raised her two surviving children.
+George Washington had no children, but his wife, the widowed Martha Dandridge Custis Washington had children from her first marriage to Daniel Parke Custis.
 Her son, John Parke "Jacky" Custis (1754–1781) married Eleanor Calvert on February 3, 1774.
-The couple then moved to the White House plantation.
-After the couple had lived at the White House plantation for more than two years, John Parke Custis purchased the Abingdon plantation, into which the couple settled during 1778.
+The couple then moved to the White House plantation in New Kent County, Virginia.
+John Parke Custis soon purchased the Abingdon plantation, where they moved in 1778.

 John Parke Custis died in 1781 after contracting "camp fever" at the Siege of Yorktown.
-Martha and George Washington then raised his two younger children, Eleanor Parke Custis (later Lewis) and George Washington Parke Custis (1781–1857).
+His two youngest children became wards of his mother, Martha Dandridge Custis Washington and her husband George Washington.
+Eleanor Parke Custis (later Lewis) and six-month old George Washington Parke Custis (1781–1857) were never adopted by them.
+Martha's grandchildren lived with their guardians at Mount Vernon.